What are the chances - or - Another set of Minimal Facts

 What are the chances that there were many other dead people who were raised from the dead and were seen walking around town after the claimed resurrection of Jesus?
 Is there any reason at all that I should give these bible claims consideration?

-What if we grant that perhaps these bible claims of a resurrected Jesus are actually the result of mistaken identity?
+What if we allow that perhaps these bible claims of a resurrected Jesus are actually the result of mistaken identity?
 What if these claims are the result of some people seeing a man and mistaking that man for a resurrected Jesus?
 Surely we all have seen someone who looks a lot like someone else:

 Twins, brothers, or not related at all?